What is the corpus callosum and how is it related to seizures?

 - The neurosurgeon can approach and divide the corpus callosum by operating between the two brain hemispheres, thus minimizing any potential injury to the brain.

-- An alternative approach uses the Gamma Knife to non-invasively ablate a section of the corpus callosum without open surgery.
+- Alternative, minimally invasive approaches use Gamma Knife or laser thermal ablation (Laser interstitial thermal therapy: LITT) to ablate a section of the corpus callosum without open surgery.

 Corpus callosotomy outcomes

-While a corpus callosotomy does not ‘cure’ the seizures, one half to 2/3rds of properly selected patients enjoy an improvement in seizure frequency and severity.
+While a corpus callosotomy does not ‘cure’ the seizures, 3/4s of properly selected patients enjoy an improvement in seizure frequency and severity.
 While drop attacks respond most favorably to this operation, other seizure types may also be improved.
 Major complications from this surgery are rare.

 Corpus callosotomy procedure: what to expect